ThatCoolCoder/foss-rcas/README.md

     - Create an EDF
     - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d
+    - Make large oval decent
+    - Make somewhere fun to fly FPV, like a racecourse
 - Graphics
     - Somehow make grass not jump around when camera moves, only appear/disappear.
         - Perhaps can use a system where we make a grid of points, wiggle them, then discard those which are outside of the radius.